 Our Target

 The Group’s senior management population currently has 34% female representation.
-The key actions we undertook throughout 2023 to support this SDG include: ensuring gender balanced shortlists when we recruit for senior leadership roles across VBG.
-We also work in partnership with the recruitment agencies and other organisations we use to ensure they are clear on our expectations regarding our inclusion and diversity commitments; establishment of a professional women’s network to sponsor, connect and engage women across Vanquis Banking Group into and throughout their leadership journey; development and implementation of a strategic initiative aimed at addressing gender balance within the Group’s Technology and Change functions; helping colleagues benefit from menopause support and guidance at work.
+The key actions we undertook throughout 2024 to support this SDG included: ensuring gender balanced shortlists when we recruit for senior leadership roles across Vanquis Banking Group.
+We also work in partnership with the recruitment agencies we use to ensure they are clear on our expectations regarding our inclusion and diversity commitments; continuing to nurture our professional women’s network to sponsor, connect and engage women across Vanquis Banking Group into and throughout their leadership journey; delivering our strategic initiative aimed at addressing gender balance within the Group’s Technology and Change functions.
+Initiatives are being delivered to create succession pipelines that will help to fill senior role vacancies when they become available; and continuing to adopt hybrid working models and enabling colleagues to work with greater flexibly, ensuring they have the support they need.
+This has also provided a wider talent pool with less geographical barriers.

 This goal promotes sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.
 The UN target is: Sustain economic growth in accordance with national circumstances and, in particular, at least 7% gross domestic product growth per annum in the least developed countries.